tardate/LittleArduinoProjects/README.md

-# 569 Little Electronics and Arduino Projects
+# 570 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Multi-voltage GPIO](./playground/Power/MultiVoltageGPIO) - A PWM charge-pump approach for driving low-current 0V, 5V, 12V output levels from an Arduino GPIO pin.
+> Latest addition:sparkles: [MT3608 on a Breadboard](./Electronics101/SwitchModePowerSupplies/MT3608/Breadboarded) - A quick breadboard test of the canonical MT3608 switch mode power supply boost converter circuit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),